 Stop for lunch: taste the typical dishes of the Campania tradition prepared with organic products; you can also taste the fish cooked on board.

-Return to the port and transfer to your hotel or to the meeting point.
+Return to the port and transfer to the original meeting point.

-The price includes: Pick-up from/to hotel – Professional skipper English speaking – Assistance of an experienced fisherman – Fishing equipment – Lunch on board – Water and soft drinks.
+The price includes: Round trip transfer from the meeting point to the port – Professional skipper English speaking – Assistance of an experienced fisherman – Fishing equipment – Lunch on board – Water and soft drinks.

 Do not forget: Swimsuit – Beach towel – Sunscreen – Sun hat – Camera.